-by Elizabeth Cudilo M.D, Paul Lynch M.D, and Tory McJunkin M.D
+by Elizabeth Cudilo M.D., Paul Lynch M.D., and Tory McJunkin M.D.

-Pain originating from:
+Pain may originate from:

 - Descending colon

-Pain secondary to:
+Pain may be secondary to:

-- Cancer that metastasized to the pelvis (cervical, prostate, testicular, colorectal etc.)
+- Cancer that metastasized to the pelvis (cervical, prostate, testicular, colorectal, etc.)

-- Radiation Injury
+- Radiation injury

 The superior hypogastric plexus is a retroperitoneal structure that extends bilaterally, just anterior to the vertebral column between the lower third of L5 and upper third of S1 vertebral bodies.
-It is formed by pelvis visceral afferents and efferent sympathetic nerves from branches of the aortic plexus, and fibers from the splanchnic nerves.
+It is formed by pelvis visceral afferents and efferent sympathetic nerves from branches of the aortic plexus and fibers from the splanchnic nerves.
 11 Its location allows it to innervate the vast majority of pelvic viscera (including the bladder, urethra, uterus, vagina, vulva, perineum, prostate, penis, testes, rectum, and descending colon).

-The superior hypogastric plexus block is usually performed with a posterior approach.
-If you can lie down on your abdomen, face down without significant distress your physician will most likely use the this approach.Â If you cannot lie down in this position, this position causes you too much pain, or your physician deems it too technically difficult based on your anatomy of your lower spine, he or she may choose the anterior approach or the transdiscal approach.
-The anterior approach can be done with fluoroscopy8, computed tomography-guidance1,9,17 or ultrasound-guidance10.
+ProcedureThe superior hypogastric plexus block is usually performed with a posterior approach.
+If you can lie down on your abdomen, face down without significant distress, your physician will most likely use this approach.
+If you cannot lie down in this position, this position causes you too much pain, or your physician deems it too technically difficult based on the anatomy of your lower spine, he or she may choose the anterior approach or the transdiscal approach.
+The anterior approach can be done with fluoroscopy8, computed tomography-guidance1,9,17, or ultrasound-guidance10.
 The transdiscal approach is done under either under fluoroscopy6,7,15 or computed tomography-guidance5 and it allows you to be laying down on your abdomen or your side.
 With this technique, your physician advances the needle through the skin and muscles of your back and the L5-S1 intervertebral disc to reach the superior hypogastric plexus.